eiffel-community/simple-event-sender/README.md

 - Install Docker
 - Clone the git repository
-- In the git repository run nmp install
+- In the git repository run npm install
 - In the git repository run command: " docker-compose up "
 - Go to `http://localhost:9000/` to check if running correctly.